Looking for the best things to do on Zakynthos Island? I have created the perfect Zakynthos travel guide to help you plan your next trip to Greece!

 Xygia is a natural spa beach with healing properties that help with arthritis (among other ailments), thanks to the elements and minerals from the nearby caves.
 Surrounded by dense green vegetation and emerald-green waters, it actually consists of two beaches, which are also ideal for walking.
 The first is a small rocky cove, with vegetation going down to the sea and a canteen, while the second has white pebbly sand and a taverna above.

-It is better if you rent a car for the day to head to Xigia beach as it can be difficult to access by public transport.
+It is better if you rent a car for the day to head to Xigia Beach as it can be difficult to access public transport.

 19. Taste the local cuisine of Zakynthos